💌Become a special free WeCookier member. Gift included! 🎁 🛒Visit Shop Gotta-havs!

 4. How much are they?

 They are rather expensive (anywhere you go).
-With everything you need to start, Icing Images, at the time of writing this, has the complete system for $299 (add on about $30 for S&H).
+With everything you need to start, Icing Images, at the time of writing this, has the complete system for $299.
+But, remember, you can save a whopping 10% off of the total order with this code/link:

 5. Do you have to maintain them?

 I pretty much answered this above.
 There’s not much to maintain them.
-You just need to make sure to run a good color copy off on regular paper at least once a week That’s it!
+You just need to make sure to run a good color copy off on regular paper at least once a week.
+I saved a good clear image of a color wheel form google to my computer.
+I use this image when needed.
+That’s it!

 6. How do you attach it to the BEST royal icing or glaze you ever tasted?